Building an Assembler in Haskell: Implementation

 label is complete,

 labelAssign is simple.
 We will build it from

-really when creating a property all we need to check is that it parses and discards a ':'.
+label so really when creating a property all we need to check is that it parses and discards a ':'.

 prop_labelAssign_shouldDiscardColon (LabelWithLetter lbl) = parse labelAssign "" (T.snoc lbl ':') `shouldParse` Label lbl